Reclaimed Flooring, Stair Parts, and Accessories

 Each piece of reclaimed wood has a story to tell.
-Oak, Tobaccowood Pine, and Chestnut from beams and barn siding are full of character and a tight grain pattern you’ll love.
-Wood used as fencing becomes a shining floor full of knots, swirls, and a weathered look.
+Oak, Tobaccowood Pine and Chestnut from beams and barn siding are full of character and a tight grain pattern you’ll love.
+The wood used as fencing becomes a shining floor full of knots, swirls, and a weathered look.
 Barns used for heat curing tobacco yield flooring with a beautiful tobacco colored patina that warms up any room.

-Nature and history shine through Shenandoah Furniture Gallery hardwood floors.
+Nature and history shine through Shenandoah Kitchen & Home hardwood floors.
 We make our floors one board at a time, selectively evaluating each piece for flaws or imperfections.
 We custom mill and size the boards to fit your preferences for aesthetics and performance.
 Together, we bring a warm, inviting sense of history into your home.

-The use of antique wood or reclaimed wood for stair parts & accessories, trim, base molding and casing is a beautiful way to add historical character and warmth to your home.
-Antique wood moulding and trim allows you to express your own personal style, and bring out the best in your home’s architectural features.
+The use of antique wood or reclaimed wood for stair parts and accessories, trim, base molding and casing is a beautiful way to add historical character and warmth to your home.
+Antique wood molding and trim allows you to express your own personal style, and bring out the best in your home’s architectural features.

-- Tobaccowood Pine: For the first two centuries in American history, the economy of the southern states thrived on tobacco.
-Farmers across the southeast constructed large open barn to hand and heat cure their tobacco.
+For the first two centuries in American history, the economy of the southern states thrived on tobacco.
+Farmers across the southeast constructed a large open barn to hand and heat cure their tobacco.
 These barns, and others like them, yield a mix of pines with a beautiful tobacco colored patina and saw kerf from the rough and rugged sawmills that cut the lumber.

-- Heart Pine: Made from the wood of century old buildings, this flooring has matchless character and color.
+Made from the wood of century-old buildings, this flooring has matchless character and color.
 This material comes from both industry buildings and old barns from across the country.
-This lumber has heartwood, knots and nail-holes.
+This lumber has heartwood, knots, and nail holes.
 Random widths 3″ – 9″, Random lengths 1′ – 12′ (average 5′)